 And this is just a short list.
 For a complete list of symptoms by pregnancy week, go to Start4Life pregnancy.
 ALL the possible symptoms are included – spoiler alert, it’s A LOT.
 And guess what?
 We do this for nine months!
 Honestly, the physical changes our bodies go through is insane!

 So why am I mentioning this?
 In all honesty, it’s for sympathy.
 Like I said above, growing another human is hard work.
 So, what can I do to help, I hear you ask?
 Well, I’m glad you asked!
 Here are some ideas on how to support your partner during pregnancy.

 Offer Foot/Back/Leg Rubs

-Everything aches, and everything swells.
+Everything aches and everything swells.
 I cannot tell you how amazing it feels to have your little fat, swollen feet rubbed, or your aching back rubbed.
 Don’t like feet?
 Tough luck; your partner is growing your child, her body is going through an enormous change.
 She deserves a foot rub.

 For a while, our lives will revolve around food.
 Either not eating it because of morning sickness, or we can’t eat enough!
 Whenever you pop to the shop, make sure you pick up the latest craving.
 It might not just be the normal ice cream, chocolate or crisps.
 I really loved iced water when I was pregnant and always needed ice in the house!
-I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard or fridge, and it’s all gone!
+I cannot tell you how devastating it is when you go to get your latest craving out of the cupboard, fridge or freezer and it’s all gone!
 Pick yourself up a little treat, too but be prepared to share it!!

 Have A Bit Of Sympathy

 Could you imagine going to work after being sick, having a headache and being so tired you don’t have the energy to brush your teeth?
 That’s the reality for some women when they are pregnant, but they’re just expected to carry on with their day like nothing is wrong.
 Offer emotional support as well as physical support during pregnancy; your wife will be so grateful.

 Make Sure That You Pack Your Hospital Bag